optimho/generateDatabaseMasterSteamfield/README.md

 The database master file is Templates Entry Instrument Data (DEC  19) - Revision 2.xlsx For testing with a reduced number of records, use 'Templates Entry Instrument Data.xlsx'.

+The database master file has a small bit of work done to it.
+Remove the first row, to do this select the first row and right click and select delete.
+Then remove the index column, to do this select the first column cntr 'L' to remove the filter and then click header off. then you can delete the first row.

+Then save the file as a Templates Entry Instrument Full.xlsx file.
+This file is used for converting to a file called generated_database_v6.0.xlsx

+generated_database_v6.0.xlsx can be used to copy into the device database.